broadinstitute/cromwell/docs/optimizations/CheckpointFiles.md

 ## Overview

-Available in Cromwell version 55 and higher.
+Available in Cromwell 55 and higher.

+This optimization hopes to resolve the issue of your worker VM being preempted 9 hours and 55 minutes into the runtime of a 10 hour job and having no option but to re-run the entire computation again.

 ### Description

-Specifying a `checkpointFile` value in a task's `runtime` section designates a checkpoint file which will occasionally be copied out to cloud storage.
-This file will then be restored automatically on subsequent attempts if the job is interrupted.
+Specifying a `checkpointFile` value in a task's `runtime` section designates a checkpoint file which will periodically be copied to cloud storage every 10 minutes.
+This checkpoint file will then be restored automatically on subsequent attempts if the job is interrupted.

-*Note:* Additional charges may accrue storing the checkpoint file, and by transferring it to and from the cloud.
-This should be balanced against the performance and cost benefits of being able to restore from the checkpoint when preemptible VMs are interrupted.
+**Note:** Although the checkpoint file is deleted if the task succeeds, additional charges may accrue storing the checkpoint file during the running of the task, if the task is aborted or otherwise stopped externally, and by transferring it between the VM and the cloud.
+These cost should be minor, especially balanced against the performance and cost benefits of being able to restore from the checkpoint when preemptible VMs are interrupted.

 ### Effect on Call Caching

-The presence or absence of the `checkpointingFile` attribute is not considered when determining whether to call cache.
+The presence or absence of the `checkpointFile` attribute is not considered when determining whether to call cache.

 ### Example